-She had so many questions that she wondered if she would ever have answers to.
-Was Emily someone from his past?
+She had so many questions that she wondered if she would ever get answers to.
+Was Emily from his past?
 Or, present?
 She kept coming back to the theory that he was confused.
-If by some miracle he awoke from his coma, would she ask him about it?
+If by some miracle he awoke from his coma, would she even ask him about it?
 Or, would she let it go?
 Her grief was deep enough.
 Why deepen it?
 Then again, if she didn’t ask, would it haunt her for years to come?
 After his inevitable passing, would she look for evidence?
 Or, would she feel too guilty snooping through his stuff for clues posthumously?
 Then again, he was the one who brought her up in the first place.
 He didn’t have to mention her at all if he wanted to keep it a secret.
 Then again, it wasn’t like his judgment was sound.

-Because it did matter.
+But it did matter.

-The funeral came two days later.
+The funeral took place two days later.
 As expected, it was a great turnout.
 Nothing competes with Italian weddings and funerals.
 In fact, it rivaled the 500 guests at their wedding.
 Had it been up to her, it would have been capped at 250.
 But when his mother demanded to pay to keep the Italian tradition alive, what choice did she have?
 At a funeral, there are no invites.
 The generous turnout was a welcome distraction from her grief, but also overwhelming at times.
-And there were several strangers she did no recognize.
+And there were several strangers she did not recognize.